MatthiasJakobs/FROCKS/README.md

 ## Usage
 - Clone this repo.
 - Download and unzip the UCRArchive Time Series Classification dataset: [UCRArchive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/), and place it in the same directory of the repository.
-- Create a Virtualenv and install the requirements.
+- Install the requirements.
-- Each folder of this repository contains specific instructions on how to execute the centralized, federated and FROCKS experiments.
+- Each folder of this repository contains specific instructions on how to execute the centralized, federated, and FROCKS experiments.

+## Results
+The results directory reports the accuracy and F1-score metrics for all the UCR Archive binary classification datasets.

+## Contributors
+* Bruno Casella <bruno.casella@unito.it>

+* Matthias Jakobs <matthias.jakobs@tu-dortmund.de>

+* Marco Aldinucci <marco.aldinucci@unito.it>

+* Sebastian Buschjäger <sebastian.buschjaeger@tu-dortmund.de>